 Student tuition and related revenues and expenses of an academic semester are reported in the fiscal year in which the program is conducted.
 State appropriation revenue is recognized in the period for which it is appropriated.
 Property taxes are recorded as revenue in the year for which taxes have been levied.
 Restricted grant revenue is recognized only to the extent expended.
+Auxiliary revenue is recognized in the period they are earned from exchange transactions and are reported net of discounts.
 Restricted and unrestricted resources are allocated to the appropriate departments within the College that are responsible for adhering to any donor restrictions.
 When an expense is incurred for purposes for which both restricted and unrestricted net position are available, the College's policy is to first apply restricted net position.